Pest control hub

 Why is it a problem?

-Rainbow skinks can reach high population densities in a relatively short time, competing with native lizards and other native fauna for food and habitat, and increasing predation pressure on native invertebrates.
+Rainbow skinks can reach high population densities in a relatively short time, competing with native lizards and other native fauna for food, habitat and increasing predation pressure on native invertebrates.
 Rainbow skinks breed rapidly but most native skinks are long-lived and only breed once per year.
 Some don’t even start breeding until they are around five years old.

 Rainbow skinks reproduce rapidly – laying up to eight eggs three times per year (more than five times as fast as most native lizards).
 They also mature in less than half the time of native lizards.